leowu4ever/MkDocs-template-data-science/README.md

   - cd 'xxx'
   - You should be able to see a folder named 'docs' and mkdocs.yml file.

-Now the barebone of the template is already in place.
+Now the barebone of the template is in place.
 The below shows how to create and configure the home page, API page and demo page.

 - Home page
   - Create a markdown file in the '/docs' folder and reference it in the nav section in the mkdocs.yml file.
 See line 35 in the mkdocs.yml file.
   - Write on the markdown file like how you usually would do it in a readme file.
 - API page
-  - Make sure python scripts are documented with docstrings.
+  - Make sure Python scripts are documented with docstrings.
   - Create a markdown file in docs and reference it in the nav section in the mkdocs.yml file.
 See lines 36-39 in the mkdocs.yml file.- Demo page
   - Each markdown file can associate with at least one module.
 To include a module, it follows a convention that is very similar to relative importing.
 For example, the first line in 'car.md' (:::src.car) means including go up two levels and include all docstrings in the car.py module.
 - Demo page
   - Create a folder named notebooks inside the docs folder.
 Place the demo notebook in the notebooks folder.
 Referernce it in the nav section in the mkdocs.yml file.
 See lines 40-41.

 ### Deploy the doc
-To deploy the documentation in github, you can follow the instructions below.
+To deploy the documentation in GitHub, you can follow the instructions below.

 https://squidfunk.github.io/mkdocs-material/publishing-your-site/